 I’d love to hear your thoughts and suggestions for those of us who work at home.
 I am lucky enough to do so, but it means that 3-4 days out of the week, I don’t leave the house and only have contact with other people online.
 As a result, I tend to wear comfy t-shirts and pants most of the time and my nicer things hang in my closet, rarely getting worn.
 There are times when I really feel stuck in a stay-at-home wardrobe rut, but the fact is, no one is going to see me and I need to be comfortable sitting at my computer all day.
 Any suggestions on how to change up my home office uniform?

 - Who is in the house with you?
 Do you have young kids?
 Pets?
 Any other beings in the vicinity who’d make truly dressy work duds utterly impractical?
-While I love to imagine myself dressed to the nines in my little home-office, my overly-affectionate lap-hogging kitties would ruin my favorite clothes.
+While I occasionally dress to the nines in my little home-office, my overly-affectionate lap-hogging kitties are apt to ruin my favorite clothes.
 Consider which clothes will work with your non-working office-mates.

 - How does dressing up affect you?
 Many people feel more focused and productive when dressed in smart work attire, myself included.
-But some feel more creative and relaxed in super-comfies, and merely feel confined in office-appropriate clothing.
+But some feel more creative and relaxed in their lounge wear, and merely feel confined in office-appropriate clothing.
 Where do you fall?
 One side or the other?
 Somewhere in-between?

 Once you’ve answered these questions, it’s time to make a plan.

 - If you have pets or kiddos to contend with, some of your clothing will be relegated to outside-the-home wearings.
-Segregate your closet accordingly.
+Organize your closet accordingly.